Julien-R44/pino-loki/README.md

 ```
 $ pino-loki -h
 Options:
-  -V, --version                  output the version number
+  -v, --version                          Print version number and exit
   -u, --user <user>                      Loki username
   -p, --password <password>              Loki password
-  --hostname <hostname>          URL for Loki
+  --hostname <hostname>                  URL for Loki (default: http://localhost:3100)
-  --endpoint <endpoint>          Path to the Loki push API
+  --endpoint <endpoint>                  Path to the Loki push API (default: /loki/api/v1/push)
-  --headers <headers>            Headers to be sent to Loki (Example: "X-Scope-OrgID=your-id,another-header=another-value")
+  --headers <headers>                    Headers to be sent to Loki (Example: "X-Scope-OrgID=your-id,another=value")
-  -b, --batch                    Should logs be sent in batch mode
+  -b, --batching                         Should logs be sent in batch mode (default: true)
-  -i, --interval <interval>      The interval at which batched logs are sent in seconds
+  -i, --batching-interval <interval>     The interval at which batched logs are sent in seconds (default: 5)
+  --batching-max-buffer-size <size>      Maximum number of logs to buffer (default: 10000, 0 for unlimited)
-  -t, --timeout <timeout>        Timeout for request to Loki
+  -t, --timeout <timeout>                Timeout for request to Loki in ms (default: 2000)
-  -s, --silenceErrors            If false, errors will be displayed in the console
+  -s, --silenceErrors                    If set, errors will not be displayed in the console
   -r, --replaceTimestamp                 Replace pino logs timestamps with Date.now()
-  -l, --labels <label>           Additional labels to be added to all Loki logs
+  -l, --labels <label>                   Additional labels to be added to all Loki logs (JSON)
-  -a, --convertArrays            If true, arrays will be converted to objects
+  --convertArrays                        If set, arrays will be converted to objects
-  -pl, --propsLabels <labels>    Fields in log line to convert to Loki labels (comma separated values)
+  --propsLabels <labels>                 Fields in log line to convert to Loki labels (comma separated)
   --structuredMetaKey <key>              Key in the pino log object that contains structured metadata
-  --no-stdout                    Disable output to stdout
-  -h, --help                     display help for command
+  -h, --help                             Print this help message and exit
 ```

 ## Examples